Ngakpa

 In Tibetan Buddhism and Bon, a ngakpa (male), or a ngakma (female) (Sanskrit mantrī) is any practitioner of Vajrayana who is not a monk or a nun.
-The terms translates to "man or woman of mantra" or "man or woman of secret mantra".
+The term translates to "man or woman of mantra" or "man or woman of secret mantra".
 They are often referred to as "householder yogis" or "yoginis" because they maintain a householder lifestyle while engaging in advanced tantric practices.

 Ngakpas are known for their commitment to the Vajrayana or Tantric Buddhist path, which involves utilizing advanced meditation techniques, rituals, mantras, and visualizations to achieve enlightenment in one lifetime.
 They are often recognized by their distinctive attire, which may include special robes, ornaments, and ritual objects.
 Traditionally, many Nyingma ngakpas wear uncut hair and white robes and these are sometimes called "the white-robed and uncut-hair group" (Wylie: gos dkar lcang lo'i sde).
 The Nyingma school's red sangha are the ordained monks and nuns.

 In Tibetan society, ngakpas hold a respected and important role as spiritual practitioners and often serve as intermediaries between the monastic community and the lay population.
 They play a crucial role in preserving and transmitting the teachings of Tibetan Buddhism, particularly those related to tantric practices.
 In Bhutan, and some other parts of the Himalayas, the term gomchen is the term most often used to refer to this type of Vajrayana practitioner.